Namibia: Save the Rhino Trust

 Activities: Field Patrolling and Monitoring; Capacity Building; Research and Evaluation

-Support: We focus on Save the Rhino Trust’s Field Patrolling and Monitoring and Capacity Building programmes, particularly ongoing core costs such as salaries and vehicle running costs
+Support: We focus on Save the Rhino Trust’s Security and Rhino Monitoring programmes, particularly ongoing core costs such as salaries and vehicle running costs

 Funding partners: US Fish and Wildlife Service, Save Our Species, Zoo Krefeld